yadatdtn-ctrl/facial-expression-recognition-framework/docs/proposal.md

 | MobileNetV2| Moderate (~1–2 hours)  | ~3.4M                |
 | ResNet50   | Slowest (~2–3 hours)   | ~25M                 |

 The experiments confirmed this pattern.
-On the chosen GPU environment, the custom CNN (about 1.2M parameters) trained in ~27.3 minutes, MobileNetV2 (about 3.4M parameters) in ~153.5 minutes, and ResNet50 (about 25M parameters) in ~138.9 minutes.
-Despite being the lightest and fastest, the custom CNN achieved the best performance, challenging the assumption that larger pretrained models would be superior on FER‑2013.
+On the chosen GPU environment, the custom CNN (1,244,135 parameters) trained in 41.68 minutes, MobileNetV2 (2,588,743 parameters) in 156.76 minutes, and ResNet50 (24,115,079 parameters) in 156.9 minutes.

 ### 7.5 Expected Explainability Findings